jordi-petit/ap2-moogle-2018/README.md

-This page describes the µoogle project for the AP2 course at GCED. µoogle stands for "micro Google" and your task is to implement the core of a simple system to crawl web pages and answer queries from users, by reporting which pages contain the words they search.
+This page describes the µoogle project for the AP2 course at GCED. µoogle stands for "micro Google" and your task is to implement the core of a simple system to crawl web pages and answer queries from users, by reporting which pages contain all the words they search.

 ## Demo